buildworksai/investigations-mcp/examples/configuration-investigation-example.md

 # Configuration Investigation Example

-This example demonstrates how to use the Investigations MCP tools to investigate configuration drift issues.
+This example demonstrates how to use the Investigations MCP tools to investigate configuration drift issues with the new JSON storage system.

 ## Scenario
 Application behavior changed unexpectedly.
 Suspected configuration drift or deployment issue.

+## Storage System
+This investigation uses the new JSON-based file storage system with automatic FIFO management (max 50 investigations).
+All data is stored in `./.investigations-mcp/` directory.

 ## Investigation Workflow